Lebanese Arabic Phrases – Everyday Levantine Expressions

 I only speak English. بحكي بس إنجليزي. /baħki bas ʔenʒleːzi/

-I understand some Lebanese-Arabic. بفهم شوي عربي لبناني. /bifham ʃwaɪy ʕarabe lebnaːne/
+I understand some Lebanese Arabic. بفهم شوي عربي لبناني. /bifham ʃwaɪy ʕarabe lebnaːne/

 Useful sentences with ‘I am…’

-English Lebanese-Arabic Phonetic (IPA)
+English Lebanese Arabic Phonetic (IPA)

-I am English. أنا إنجليزي. /ʔana ʔenʒleːzi/
+I am English. in Lebanese أنا إنجليزي. /ʔana ʔenʒleːzi/

 I am injured. in Lebanese أنا مجروح. /ʔana madʒruːħ/